Advanced Settings

 Conversely, if PHD2 has no scope pointing

-information available, this option will normally be reset.
+information available, this option should be reset.

 The new-profile wizard will ask you how you want to set this